Chelagat Mutai: Time in Prison

 During her time in jail, her close confidante, the Kitutu MP George Anyona fought for her welfare.
 Apparently, Chelagat’s family and some MPs had numerously been denied the chance to see her but Anyona pushed the State hard getting limited access to her.
 Chelagat served her time in jail in full and did not get parole or presidential pardon as many short-term inmates would.
 She confined mostly in solitary and being let out to the working yard where she was tasked to breaking rocks using a heavy hammer.

 It was backbreaking work and she would later learn that Vice President Moi (who was in charge of the Prisons system) had personally designed her work schedule and the work load.

-She was also taken to solitary confinement and did hard labour on the prison’s farms while all the others some of who served time for bigger offences, had lighter duty serving in Nairobi’s industrial plants.
+She was also taken to solitary confinement and did hard labour on the prison’s farms while all the others, some of whom served time for bigger offences, had lighter duty serving in Nairobi’s industrial plants.